Screen Mirroring Without Wi-Fi: 5 Methods That Work

 A $15 cable or a peer-to-peer wireless protocol gets your screen onto a TV with zero router involvement.
 Most people never check.

-• Peer-to-peer AirPlay needs Bluetooth and Wi-Fi turned on at the iPhone, but neither has to be joined to an actual network.
-Range was reliable inside 15 feet.
+- Peer-to-peer AirPlay needs Bluetooth and Wi-Fi turned on at the iPhone, but neither has to be joined to an actual network.
+Range holds best inside about 15 feet.

-• A 1080p mirror over a phone hotspot burned roughly 3 to 4 GB per hour of cellular data in our test.
+- A 1080p mirror over a phone hotspot burns through cellular data fast.
 Save it for short sessions unless your plan is unlimited.

 #Method 1: Wired HDMI Adapters Stay the Most Reliable Option

 A wired connection is zero-lag, zero-pairing, and works on any TV with an open HDMI port.
-This is the method we used for presentations, retro gaming, and Netflix on iPhone 15, Galaxy S24, and the Windows 11 laptop.
-We never had to retry it.
+It’s the most dependable choice for presentations, retro gaming, and Netflix on an iPhone, an Android phone, or a Windows laptop, with nothing to retry once the cable is in.

 #USB-C to HDMI for Android and Windows laptops